mohitshekhawat619/Beginner/README.md

         GIT
 --------------------
-It is a Version Control System.
+It is a Version Control System. <br>
-It is a Open Source software.
+It is a Open Source software. <br>
-It is Popular and fast.
+It is Popular and fast. <br>
-It allows users to share and change the code.
+It allows users to share and change the code. <br>

       GITHUB
 --------------------